 Once I finished the shampoo and conditioner, I continued buying more products from their hair care line.
 I was curious to see how the other products would perform.
 It’s now been a few years I’ve been using Living Libations hair products.
 I’m happy to report I still love and use the products, and have tried and tested the entire line.

 Seabuckthorn Shampoo & Shine On Conditioner

-The Seabuckthorn Shampoo & Shine On Conditioner duo was the first Living Libations hair care products I tried, and I loved it.
+The Seabuckthorn Shampoo and Shine On Conditioner were the first Living Libations hair care products I tried, and I loved them.
 The shampoo and conditioner have a light herbal scent.
 Like the name, this shampoo and conditioner is all about giving you shiny healthy hair.

 The Seabuckthorn Shampoo washes your hair thoroughly while still being gentle on your scalp.
 My scalp can get irritated pretty easily by shampoo.
 Natural shampoos in particular tend to make my scalp flaky and itchy.
 But not this one.
 In fact, this is the first shampoo I’ve ever used that I don’t even need to double cleanse with.
 I only need to wash my hair once with the Seabuckthorn Shampoo and my scalp and hair are thoroughly cleansed.
 I really like that because my scalp is clean without over-washing or drying out the lengths of my hair.

 The Seabuckthorn Shampoo does lather quite a bit (a lot more than most natural shampoos I’ve tried), and rinses out easily.
 It’s not a nourishing shampoo, so it’s not designed to moisturize or coat your hair, it just gently cleanses it.
 Because of that, I would recommend using the Shine On Conditioner with this shampoo.
 If you have very short or fine hair, you might be able to skip the conditioner, but if your hair is normal or thick – I would definitely recommend using a conditioner with this shampoo.